TF-M Crypto Service design

 Configuration header

-The Mbed Crypto library can be configured to support different algorithms through the usage of a a configuration header file at build time.
+The Mbed TLS library can be configured to support different algorithms through the usage of a configuration header file at build time.
 This allows for tailoring FLASH/RAM requirements for different platforms and use cases.

 MBEDTLS_PSA_CRYPTO_CONFIG_FILE